CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

     return time_wrapper
 ```

 As you can see, the `wrapper` does not necessarily have to return the function call.
-It can also execute the decorated function and return another value like in our example the time it took to execute `fn`.
+It can also execute the decorated function and return another value as it does in our example.
+There, it returns the time it took to execute `fn`.
 Let's see what happens when we decorate our two functions `fib_iteration` and `fib_recursion` and call them afterwards:

 ```python
 @time_it